Sankalan47/Sankalan47/README.md

 ### Hi there I'm Sankalan Dasgupta👋
 <p>Welcome to my GitHub profile :pray:</p>
-<p>I'm a Computer Science & Engineering UngerGread.
-Currently I'm working on Web Development and seeking Intership opportunities!</p>
+<p>Hi!, I'm Sankalan Dasgupta, Software Engineer at P360 .
+I focus on building our web applications for managing our IOT solutions.
+With tools like Angular,React and Nodejs.
+Currently, Looking for opportunities in Frontend Development</p>

 - 🌱 I’m currently learning: Full Stack Development
-- 👯 I’m looking to collaborate on: Open source projects on Web Development
+- 👯 I’m looking to collaborate on: Open source projects on Javascript & React
 - 📫 How to reach me: Connect on LinkedIn and FaceBook
 - ⚡ Fun fact: I can make Digital Illustrations and play Valorant and CSGO